mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

 (2, 4, 6)
 ```

 What `function_term_slots_get` does is fetches the compile time environment of the function as a tuple, allowing me to operate on it.
 After that I pass into the `loop` function which applies `g` to every element except the unit at the end.
-Then the tuple is used to immutably update the enviroment of `f`.
+Then the tuple is used to immutably update the environment of `f`.
 When `f'` is called, it ends up returning the variables doubled.

 You wouldn't use these for something as trivial as doubling the slots of a function, but it is very useful if you want to replace the Numpy arrays the function has with DPU native ones.